Bmullzz/Java-Notes/1_Java/1_FundamentalJavaStructures/6_EnumsAndStrings.md

     - `char chatAt(int index)`

-        - returns the code unit at the specified location.
+        - **returns** the **code unit at the specified location**.
 You probably don't want to call this method unless you are interested in low-level code units.

     - `int codePointAt(int index)` - 5.0